 The 2013 winning haiku, Sakura Awards and Honourable Mentions can be found here.

-The 2014 Haiku Invitational will begin accepting submissions from March 1 to June 2, 2014.
-The theme is “Meet your neighbours“.
-Haiku poet Kobayashi Issa wrote: “There is no stranger under the cherry tree” and we want you to tell us, in your haiku, the many ways cherry blossoms bring you closer to your family, your friends, your community and co-workers.
-Throw a hanami party and write haiku with your friends!
+The 2014 Haiku Invitational will accept up to 2 unpublished poem submissions (in English only) from each individual, online from March 1 to June 2, 2014.
+The theme is “Meet your neighbours.”
+Haiku poet Kobayashi Issa wrote: “Under the cherry tree there is no stranger” and we’d like you to tell us, in your haiku, the many ways cherry blossoms bring you closer to your family, your friends, your community and co-workers.
+Celebrate with a Cherry Blossom Picnic (or a hanami, which means “flower viewing” in Japanese) to really find out the meaning of our festival motto “there is no stranger under the cherry tree” and write haiku with your friends!

 Vancouver loves its flowering cherry trees – all 40,000 of them!
 While they bloom from March through May, the Vancouver Cherry Blossom Festival invites you to celebrate their beauty with your haiku.
 The ephemeral nature of the blossoming of cherry trees teaches us all to celebrate life now.
 Similarly, haiku captures a fleeting moment in time with deep awareness and subtle appreciation.
-We encourage both budding and seasoned poets to join other poets from around the world in honouring our awe-inspiring cherry trees.
-The festival welcomes haiku submissions that capture the essence of cherry blossoms while honouring our relations to each other and the natural world.
+We encourage both budding and seasoned poets to join other poets from around the world (past submissions have arrived from as faraway as Australia, Bangladesh, Croatia, France, Germany, India, Israel, Japan, Malta, New Zealand, Nigeria, Poland, Romania, Russia, Trinidad and Tobago, and the United Kingdom) in honouring our awe-inspiring cherry trees.
+The festival welcomes haiku submissions that capture the essence of cherry blossoms while honouring our relationships to each other and the natural world.

 Some Suggestions for Writing Haiku